amy-keibler/rocket-oauth-github-demo/README.md

 I followed the [Lets Encrypt localhost Guide](https://letsencrypt.org/docs/certificates-for-localhost/) and put the certs in a `certs/` folder in the root of this project.

+Currently, Rocket does not appear to be able to configure TLS for just dev and to let a different service provide SSL termination in production.
+The repository is in the production state so that it can be automatically deployed to Heroku.
+For local dev, uncomment the line that adds the `tls` feature to Rocket.

 ## SameSite Lax v.
 Strict

 Firefox was not sending the cookies for the initial redirect, which caused the page to show the login section.
 Since a refresh worked, the auth flow had succeeded.
 I could not find any documentation as to why the cookies were not forwarded, but I suspected that it was due to a security policy.
 After a good amount of searching and testing, I figured out that the issue was related to [this bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1465402).